wildland/ember-sanctify/README.md

 ```

 Using a simple authorization object provides developers with the ability to keep authorization simple, thus be able to build a robust and scalable authorization system.
 To help facilitate this, ember-sanctify makes the following assumptions:
- - The return value of `canAccess` method on the associated policy object must eventually validate to `true` for the user to be granted access.
+ - The return value of `canAccess` method on the associated policy object must eventually validate to a [truthy](https://developer.mozilla.org/en-US/docs/Glossary/Truthy) value for the user to be granted access.
  - If the user is denied access, the transition is aborted.
 If a `redirectionRoute` property exists on the policy, the user will be redirected to the specified route.
  - Validation is done during the `afterModel` callback on the route to provide the developer with access to the model if needed.
 If the developer needs to override the afterModel callback, be sure to call `this._super(model, transition)`.
  - The `canAccess` method can optionally return a promise so that async data can be accessed when needed.